 Relevant Interests: , acute kidney failure

-Dr. Ravindra Jahagirdar specializes in urology (urinary tract disease).
-Dr. Jahagirdar's patients gave him an average rating of 3.0 out of 5 stars.
+Dr. Ravindra Jahagirdar's medical specialty is urology (urinary tract disease).
+Dr. Jahagirdar has a 3.0 out of 5 star average patient rating.
 Clinical interests for Dr. Jahagirdar include robotic surgery.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Jahagirdar takes.
-Dr. Jahagirdar is a graduate of Seth G.S.
+His professional affiliations include Central Florida Regional Hospital and Orlando Health.
+Dr. Jahagirdar is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He is a graduate of Seth G.S.
 Medical College.
-His medical residency was performed at The Jewish Hospital, Cincinnati and a hospital affiliated with Tulane University.
-In addition to English, Dr. Jahagirdar (or staff) speaks Hindi.
-He is professionally affiliated with Central Florida Regional Hospital and Orlando Health.
+He completed his residency training at The Jewish Hospital, Cincinnati and a hospital affiliated with Tulane University.
+Dr. Jahagirdar (or staff) speaks Hindi.

 Relevant Interests: , end-stage renal disease (ESRD)

 All Interests: Erectile Dysfunction, Kidney Stones, Transurethral Resection of the Prostate, End-Stage Renal ...
 (Read more)

 Medicare Patient Age